William Collins (English surgeon): Political career

 In later life he turned to politics, elected as member of London County Council for St Pancras in 1892, reaching the office of chairman in 1897.
 In 1904, Collins was the first chairman of the education committee, which laid the foundation of the education service in London.

 He was elected Liberal Member of Parliament (MP) for St Pancras West, 1906–1910, and for Derby in 1917–18.
 In parliament he was particularly instrumental in promoting the Metropolitan Ambulance Act, that resulted in the establishment of the London ambulance service.

-He served on various government committees, including the Vivisection Committee 1906–1912, as British plenipotentiary at the international opium conferences at The Hague, 1911–1914, the Sussex Agricultural Wages Committee, and the Select Committee on the Hop Industry.
+He served on various government committees, including the Vivisection Committee 1906–1912, as British plenipotentiary at the First International Opium Convention at The Hague, 1911–1914, the Sussex Agricultural Wages Committee, and the Select Committee on the Hop Industry.

 He was knighted in the 1902 Coronation Honours, receiving the accolade from King Edward VII at Buckingham Palace on 24 October that year.
 He was later appointed a Knight Commander of the Royal Victorian Order (KCVO) in 1914, and served as Vice-Lieutenant of the County of London from 1925 to 1945.